 Orion’s competitors in China make acetylene-based conductives with acetylene made from calcium carbide feedstock, sourced from the coal industry.
 Compared with those products, Orion’s acetylene-based PRINTEX kappa 100 additive has an up to 90% lower carbon footprint.

-Acetylene’s Advantages
+Acetylene’s advantages

+Plants that produce conductive additives with acetylene gas are virtually zero-waste facilities with minimal nitrogen oxides (NOx) and sulfur oxides (SOx) emissions.
 Orion’s acetylene process yields only 0.2 tons of CO2 per ton of product, compared with over 1.6 tons of CO2 per ton for the furnace process.

 “In other words, approximately 90% of the carbon is retained in our product, resulting in a carbon footprint that is remarkably eight times lower than conductives made with the furnace process,” Dr. Steinmetz said.